Writing News SOCIO5092

 10 x 2 hour seminars during a 10 week semester, with flexibility in respect of attendance at additional practitioner seminars and workshops and group work.

 The other core option on the programme - Producing News - cannot be taken in combination with this course as both cover some of the same content.
 Students must select one or the other.

-- the degree of initiative shown by the student, in gaining information independently and suggesting new ideas.
+- the degree of initiative shown by the student, in gaining information independently and

 - the degree of skill in producing engaging and original journalism

 - the effectiveness of the planning and of delegation of tasks.

 - the technical skill of the student in carrying out delegated tasks.